 States that have removed jail time for possessing small amounts of marijuana

 In 2020, a task force convened by Gov. Roy Cooper (D) to study racial inequities in the criminal justice system recommended the state decriminalize marijuana possession.
 Under current law, possession remains a class 1 misdemeanor, subject to up to 45 days imprisonment and a $200 fine.
+You may inform your legislators that you support decriminalization or the complete end of prohibition.

 To stay updated on the status of marijuana policy reform in North Carolina, be sure to subscribe to MPP's alerts, if you haven't done so already.